This post may contain affiliate sales links. Please read my disclosure policy.

 Who says you have to keep things classic?
 Try one of these fun decorating ideas if you want to shake things up.

-- Top with Glaze: Many people opt to top their melting moments cookies with glaze rather than powdered sugar.
+- Top with glaze.
+Many people opt to top their butter cookies with glaze rather than powdered sugar.
 If you fall under that umbrella, I highly suggest using the creamy cinnamon glaze from this recipe.